WoollyMittens/photo-zoom/README.md

 This project uses node.js from http://nodejs.org/

-This project uses grunt.js from http://gruntjs.com/
+This project uses gulp.js from http://gulpjs.com/

 The following commands are available for development:
 + `npm install` - Installs the prerequisites.
-+ `grunt import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
++ `gulp import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
-+ `grunt dev` - Builds the project for development purposes.
++ `gulp dev` - Builds the project for development purposes.
-+ `grunt prod` - Builds the project for deployment purposes.
++ `gulp dist` - Builds the project for deployment purposes.
-+ `grunt watch` - Continuously recompiles updated files during development sessions.
++ `gulp watch` - Continuously recompiles updated files during development sessions.
-+ `grunt serve` - Serves the project on a temporary web server at http://localhost:8000/ .
++ `gulp connect` - Serves the project on a temporary web server at http://localhost:8500/ .

 ## License